George Douglas Wahl: Early career

 George D. Wahl was born on October 15, 1895, in New Orleans, Louisiana, as the son of future Major general Lutz Wahl and Emma Joubert.
-Following the high school. he received an appointment to the United States Military Academy at West Point, New York, from which he graduated with Bachelor of Science degree on April 20, 1917, just few days after the United States entry into World War I.
+Following the high school. he received an appointment to the United States Military Academy at West Point, New York, from which he graduated, 21st in a class of 139, with Bachelor of Science degree on April 20, 1917, just few days after the United States entry into World War I.

 Wahl's West Point class produced more than 55 future general officers, including two Army Chiefs of Staff – Joseph L. Collins and Matthew B. Ridgway.
 Other classmates include: Clare H. Armstrong, Aaron Bradshaw Jr., Mark W. Clark, John T. Cole, Norman D. Cota, John M. Devine, William W. Eagles, Theodore L. Futch, Charles H. Gerhardt, Augustus M. Gurney, Ernest N. Harmon, William Kelly Harrison Jr., Robert W. Hasbrouck, Frederick A. Irving, Laurence B. Keiser, Charles S. Kilburn, Bryant E. Moore, Daniel Noce, Onslow S. Rolfe, Herbert N. Schwarzkopf, Albert C. Smith, Raymond E. S. Williamson, and George H. Weems.

 He was commissioned second lieutenant in Field Artillery Branch and attached to the 12th Field Artillery Regiment, 2nd Division.
 Wahl promptly reached the ranks of first lieutenant and captain and embarked for France in fall 1917.
 He participated in the battles of Saint-Mihiel, Blanc Mont Ridge and Argonne forest and received three Silver Star citations for bravery, Purple Heart for wounds and French Croix de guerre 1914–1918 with Guilt Star.

 Following the Armistice, Wahl participated in the Rhineland occupation in Coblenz until July 1919, when he returned to the United States.
 He then served in various Field Artillery command and staff assignments, including postings to Fort Leavenworth, Kansas; Fort Bliss, Texas; and Fort Sill, Oklahoma.
 Wahl successfully completed the courses at the Army Command and General Staff (1930); Army Industrial College (1939), and the Naval War College (1940).